Beaver: Evolution

 Beavers belong to the rodent suborder Castorimorpha, along with Heteromyidae (kangaroo rats and kangaroo mice), and the gophers.
 Modern beavers are the only extant members of the family Castoridae.
-They originated in North America in the late Eocene and colonized Eurasia via the Bering Land Bridge in the early Oligocene, coinciding with the Grande Coupure, a time of significant changes in animal species around 33 million years ago (mya).
+They originated in North America in the late Eocene and colonized Eurasia via the Bering Land Bridge in the early Oligocene, coinciding with the Grande Coupure, a time of significant changes in animal species around 33 million years ago (myr).

 The more basal castorids had several unique features: more complex occlusion between cheek teeth, parallel rows of upper teeth, premolars that were only slightly smaller than molars, the presence of a third set of premolars (P3), a hole in the stapes of the inner ear, a smooth palatine bone (with the palatine opening closer to the rear end of the bone), and a longer snout.
 More derived castorids have less complex occlusion, upper tooth rows that create a V-shape towards the back, larger second premolars compared to molars, absence of a third premolar set and stapes hole, a more grooved palatine (with the opening shifted towards the front), and reduced incisive foramen.
 Members of the subfamily Palaeocastorinae appeared in late-Oligocene North America.
 This group consisted primarily of smaller animals with relatively large front legs, a flattened skull, and a reduced tail—all features of a fossorial (burrowing) lifestyle.

 In the early Miocene (about 24 mya), castorids evolved a semiaquatic lifestyle.
 Members of the subfamily Castoroidinae are considered to be a sister group to modern beavers, and included giants like Castoroides of North America and Trogontherium of Eurasia.
 Castoroides is estimated to have had a length of 1.9–2.2 m and a weight of 90–125 kg.
 Fossils of one genus in Castoroidinae, Dipoides, have been found near piles of chewed wood, though Dipoides appears to have been an inferior woodcutter compared to Castor.
 Researchers suggest that modern beavers and Castoroidinae shared a bark-eating common ancestor.
 Dam and lodge-building likely developed from bark-eating, and allowed beavers to survive in the harsh winters of the subarctic.
 There is no conclusive evidence for this behavior occurring in non-Castor species.

 The genus Castor likely originated in Eurasia.
 The earliest fossil remains appear to be C. neglectus, found in Germany and dated 12–10 mya.
 Mitochondrial DNA studies place the common ancestor of the two living species at around 8 mya.
 The ancestors of the North American beaver would have crossed the Bering Land Bridge around 7.5 mya.
 Castor may have competed with members of Castoroidinae, which led to niche differentiation.
 The fossil species C. praefiber was likely an ancestor of the Eurasian beaver.
-C. californicus from the Early Pleistocene of North America was similar to but larger than the extant North American beaver.
+C. californicus from the Early Pleistocene of North America was similar to but larger than the extant North American beaver.'